Skip to main content

 Apply Here: careers@tngcs.org

-• Early Childhood Educator (ECE) - Our Lady of Lourdes - Part-Time
+• Early Childhood Educator (ECE) - Canoe Landing

 Plan, implement and evaluate an age-appropriate program to enhance the children’s cognitive, physical, social and emotional development in accordance with the Child Care and Early Years Act and Toronto Children’s Services AQI Criteria.
-This position reports to the Manager, Our Lady of Lourdes Childcare Centre.
+This position reports to the Manager, Canoe Landing Childcare Centre and is part of CUPE Local 7797.

 Job Posting: See the posting here